Last updated on 16 August 2022 by William Blesch (Legal and data protection research writer at TermsFeed)

 However, businesses are increasingly moving to a subscription-based model with no refund policy.
 This is particularly common when customers are billed monthly.

-Companies that bill for services on an annual basis often choose a no refund model as well.
 Customers can usually cancel memberships before the yearly billing cycle renews itself, but they can't recoup the cost of any months during which they used the service.

 Suppose you have a subscription-based service and you want to use a no refund model.
 In that case, it's a best practice to ensure that before purchase, your customers are aware of that policy and that it is their responsibility to cancel an unwanted subscription.